Frequently Asked Questions: Travel Insurance

 Travel Protection Insurance

-MedEvac insurance is required, whether you purchase our Evacuation Plan above or an alternate plan, for all departures outside the lower 48 states and Churchill.
+MedEvac insurance is required, whether you purchase our Medical Evacuation Only Plan above or an alternate plan, for all departures outside the lower 48 states and Churchill.

 Travelers have many questions about insurance, especially regarding what is covered and what is not.
-Answers to some frequently asked questions should help you better understand our Travel Protection Plan and Emergency Assistance Plan.
+Answers to some frequently asked questions should help you better understand our Comprehensive Travel Protection Plan and Medical Evacuation Only Plan.

-FREQUENTLY ASKED QUESTIONS ABOUT THE TRAVEL PROTECTION PLAN
+FREQUENTLY ASKED QUESTIONS ABOUT THE COMPREHENSIVE TRAVEL PROTECTION PLAN

-What is the “cancel for any reason” waiver?
+What is the Cancellation For Any Reason Waiver?
 How does it work?

 - This waiver is provided to you by Natural Habitat Adventures and is not associated with an insurance company.